Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 <hr class="hr-solid">

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to interpose your Shield if you're holding one.
+When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a **:rsc-r: Reaction**{.rsc} to interpose your Shield if you're holding one.
 You impose **:d20-dis: Disadvantage**{.d20} on the triggering attack roll and all other attack rolls against the target until the start of your next turn if you remain within 5 feet of the target.

 ---